mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 These actions usually take only a small amount of focus or a quick and simple thought or movement.
 A key point among Minor Actions is that they generally do not require a test of any kind.
 That doesn’t mean in truly dire situations where the pressure is on that the gamemaster can’t ask for a test to be made—it just means that usually, as long as you have the action available, you can perform the task by simply declaring the use of it.

 - Move (I) – Move up to 10y.
 (1 per turn.)
 - Take Cover (I) – Gain Cover I–IV if terrain allows.
-Increases step to be hit by 1 per Cover Rating
+Increases rating to be hit by 1 per Cover Rating
-- Take Aim (I) – +1 Bonus Effect (bankable; max = Willpower; once per round).
+- Take Aim (I) – +1 Bonus Effect (bankable; max = Tenacity; once per round).
 - Ready/Draw/Sheathe (I) – Ready or stow a weapon.
 - Reload (I) – Reload weapon.
 (Smartlink reduces friction; same action.)
 - Operate Device (A) – Toggle/switch a device via DNI or manual.